meshpro/optimesh/README.md

 ![odt](https://nschloe.github.io/optimesh/odt.png)

 Optimal Delaunay Triangulation (ODT) treated as a minimzation problem.
-Unconditonally assumes uniform mesh density (for now) so it does _not_ preserve the mesh density.
+Assumes a uniform mesh (for now), so it does _not_ preserve the original mesh density.

 ```
 optimesh circle.vtk out.vtk --method odt
 ```